VigneshKumar-Tech-Design/VigneshKumar-Tech-Design/README.md

 Engineer rocket cooling systems (like that sweet 500 kN FFSCC engine) 🌡️🚀

-Design intuitive UIs for space-tech platforms (Figma is my playground) 🧩📱
+Design intuitive UX, UIs for mobile applications and online platforms (Figma is my playground) 🧩📱

 Build ML models for engineering analysis and optimization (hello, GPR-PSO!) 🧠📈